 How to prevent identity theft

-The 10 best ways to protect yourself from identity theft
+10 ways to protect yourself

-How can you protect yourself from identity theft?
+How to protect yourself from identity theft

-- Always keep track of sensitive material
+1. Keep track of sensitive material

 Store your driver’s license, Social Security card, passport and other important documents in a safe place.
 Always shred credit card offers, bank statements and receipts.
 Pay attention to credit reports, bills and financial statements — don’t hesitate to contact a sender if you’re missing a bill and haven’t enrolled in paperless billing.

-- Don’t leave mail uncollected in your mailbox
+2. Don’t leave your mail uncollected

 Notify your post office if you will be out of town for more than a day by placing a hold on your mail.

-- Monitor your credit score
+3. Monitor your credit score and bank accounts

-- Keep your passwords hard to guess
+4. Keep your passwords hard to guess

 Passwords that are sentences or phrases are more difficult to guess than a name or single word.
 Avoid sequential numbers (1234), and include at least one special character (@!).